 Decapitation

-Decapitation provides a means to recover tissues and body fluids that are chemically uncontaminated.
-There is an inherent danger in the use of a guillotine and personnel should take adequate precautions for their own safety.
-Recommendations of the AVMA Guidelines for the Euthanasia of Animals state that “The equipment used to perform decapitation must be maintained in good working order and serviced on a regular basis to ensure sharpness of blades.
-The use of plastic cones to restrain animals appears to reduce distress from handling, minimizes the chance of injury to personnel, and improves positioning of the animal.”
+Decapitation provides a means to recover chemically uncontaminated tissues and body fluids.
+There is inherent danger in the use of a guillotine and personnel should take adequate precautions for their own safety.
+The AVMA Guidelines on Euthanasia state that "The equipment used to perform decapitation must be maintained in good working order and serviced on a regular basis to ensure sharpness of blades.
+The use of plastic cones to restrain animals appears to reduce distress from handling, minimizes the chance of injury to personnel, and improves positioning of the animal" (AVMA Guidelines, p.
+45).

 Cervical Dislocation

-Cervical dislocation is a method that induces rapid loss of consciousness and does not chemically contaminate tissue.
-Consistent with the AVMA Guidelines for the Euthanasia of Animals, cervical dislocation may not be performed on rats weighing greater than 200g, since the large physical mass in the cervical region makes manual cervical dislocation physically more difficult.
-Decapitation should be used if a physical method is required for rats weighing more than 200g.
+Cervical dislocation induces rapid loss of consciousness and does not chemically contaminate tissue when performed in conscious animals.
+Consistent with the AVMA Guidelines on Euthanasia, cervical dislocation may not be performed on rodents weighing greater than 200g, since the large physical mass in the cervical region makes manual cervical dislocation physically more difficult.
+Decapitation may be used if a physical method is required for rodents weighing more than 200g.

 Training of Personnel

-The AVMA Guidelines for the Euthanasia of Animals stipulate that personnel responsible for performing euthanasia by physical methods must be properly trained and proficient in carrying out these techniques.
-Therefore, personnel who will perform decapitation or cervical dislocation without prior anesthesia must be identified in the approved research protocol, and the principal investigator must include a plan for training of personnel who are not experienced in these techniques prior to performing euthanasia.
-Whenever possible, training personnel in physical methods should initially include the use of anesthetized animals, or carcasses of animals euthanized by non-physical methods, before practicing on an unanesthetized animal.
-DLAM veterinary staff are available for consultation and training in these methods when needed.
+Personnel responsible for performing euthanasia by physical methods must be properly trained and proficient in carrying out these techniques.
+Therefore, personnel who will perform decapitation or cervical dislocation without the use of anesthesia must be identified in the approved protocol, and the principal investigator must include a plan for training of personnel who are not experienced in these techniques prior to independently performing euthanasia.
+Whenever possible, training personnel in physical euthanasia methods should initially include the use of anesthetized animals, or animal carcasses, before practicing on an unanesthetized animal.
+The DLAM training team (dlamtraining@mednet.ucla.edu) are available for consultation and training in these methods when needed.

 Euthanasia of Animals in Housing Rooms

-Use of a physical method of euthanasia is often accompanied by ultrasonic vocalizations and pheromones released during handling/restraint prior to euthanasia, and by odors released into the blood after euthanasia, any of which may serve as stress cues to other animals.
-Therefore, euthanasia involving a physical method must be performed outside the housing room.
-If a number of animals are being euthanized by a physical method, they should be held in a location that is removed from the area where the euthanasia is being performed.
+Use of a physical method of euthanasia can be accompanied by ultrasonic vocalizations and pheromones released during handling/restraint prior to euthanasia, and by odors released from the blood after euthanasia, any of which may serve as stress cues to other animals.
+Therefore, unless it is a health emergency, euthanasia involving a physical method should be performed outside the housing room.

 Replaces ARC Policy on Euthanasia of Rodents by Decapitation 9/24/01